dbsnapper/dbsnapper/docs/configuration/configuration.md

     - `<target_name>` - specifies the name of the target definition
         - `src_url` - connection string of source database
         - `dst_url` - connection string of source database: __THIS WILL BE OVERWRITTEN ON LOAD!__
+        - `query_file` - specifies the filename of the query to be used for sanitization.
+This query should be located in the `working_directory` specified in the configuration.

 !!! danger
     A database specified on the `dst_url` will be DROPPED and RECREATED when the `load` command is used